 These individuals, along with the armed women riding on horses, those who fought on battlefields, who defended cities, or played political roles, as Regents in Byzantium, or rulers in the Moslem East, the others, the women active in divers domains, were all part of the colorful, dynamic but agitated medieval world.
 While the above examples of women active in that environment are summarily treated above, and this only for the lack of further information, they mirror nevertheless the conditions. wherein the women were able to play a part.
-These few examples also show that not all the women, of the Middle Ages, stayed at home, to occupy themselves with "menial tasks," caring for children, home and property.
-Although it may be pointed out that the "active women," mentioned in this study (the women knights, Gaeta, Emma, Anna of Savoy, Eirene Kantakouzeni, etc.) belonged to the upper classes; yet, the "Armenian-born" Shadjar ad-Durr, had been a slave.
-The histories of Byzantium and of the Latin West, are dotted with prominent women (Saint Helena; Euphemia, wife of Justin I; Theodora, wife of Justinian, Joan of Arc, etc.) who issued from the lower classes, or the peasantry.
+These few examples also show that not all the women, of the Middle Ages, stayed at home, to occupy themselves with "menial tasks." caring for children, home and property.
+Although it may be pointed out that the "active women," mentioned in this study (the women knights, Gaeta, Emma, Anna of Savoy, Eirene Kantakouzeni, etc.) belonged to the upper classes; vet, the "Armenian-born" Shadjar ad-Durr, had been a slave.
+The histories of Byzantium and of the Latin West, are dotted with prominent women (Saint Helena; Euphemia,1 wife of Justin I; Theodora, wife of Justinian, Joan of Arc, etc.) who issued from the lower classes, or the peasantry.

 Generally, however, and in view of the Age, the social conditions, etc. the great majority of women in Europe and the East, played ordinary, passive roles.
 At the same time, many women were used in the Middle Ages to further the interests of their fathers or their families.
 John Kantakouzenos for example married his daughters to different rulers and princes, to enhance his own position and gain their military assistance.
-Eleni (Kantakouzeni) was married to John V Paleologos, and Maria to Nikiforos II, Doukas (ruler "Despotes" of Epiros); while Theodora was given in marriage to Orchan (Turk) Sultan of
+Eleni (Kantakouzeni) was married to John V Paleologos, and Maria to Nikiforos II, Doukas (ruler "Despotes" of Epiros); while Theodora was given in marriage to Orchan (Turk) Sultan of Brusa.

-Brusa.

 Generalizations about the "role of women in the Middle Ages" are, for the most part, incomplete and restricted to place and time.
 Actually that "role," like the environment and spirit of the Age the women lived in, were never static.
 At the same time, attitudes toward Woman, kept changing, as her social status changed; while it was also influenced by Religion; and in the Christian world by Dogma and by Law.
-These developments can be followed in various literary expressions and cultural phenomena in Byzantium, from the fourth down to the fifteenth century.
+These developments can be followed in various

+See: Prokopios (Anekdota, 45) "... δούλων καὶ βαρβάρων γένος"; also Kedrinos (Chronicle, I 637).
+This woman had been the mistress of Justin I, and her name had been Lupicina; but when she became Augusta, it was changed to Euphemia. literary expressions and cultural phenomena in Byzantium, from the fourth down to the fifteenth century.
 Because of these developments, it is not easy to discuss the "place of women" in the Middle Ages, without considering the social class, the family background and the society itself, along with historical happenings exerting their influence thereupon.
 At the same time, any closer study will show that, during certain periods, medieval social organization was not divided into air-tight or "closed" compartments; for individuals and families could pass from one level to the other.
 This was particularly true of Byzantine society.